daun/statamic-cache-directives/README.md

 ### Raw

-Use `raw` to print a variable value **without escaping**.
-Only use this for values you fully control and know to be safe HTML — printing untrusted data with `raw` is an XSS vector.
+Use `raw` to print a variable value *ithout escaping.
+Use this only for values you fully control as printing untrusted data with `raw` is an XSS vector.

 ```html
 <!--[raw safe_svg_icon]-->